ReSurfEMG/ReSurfEMG/README.md

 (Some functionality still pending module development completion) Below is an example of how to do that:

-This will pre-process the  Poly5 files in the `/mnt/data/originals` directory, and output leads 1 and 2 preprocessed.
+This will pre-process (with the alternative_a_pipeline_multi algorithm) the Poly5 files in the
+`/mnt/data/originals` directory, and output leads 1 and 2 preprocessed.
-Note the \ symbol is simply a line-break and not meant to be included.
+(Note the \ symbol is simply a line-break and not meant to be included.)

     python -m resurfemg acquire \
            --input /mnt/data/originals \
            --lead 1 --lead 2 \
            --output /mnt/data/preprocessed \
+           --preprocessing alternative_a_pipeline_multi \

 The following will run an ML model over all files: